Demorden/prerendering-rules-for-wp-instant-articles/README.md

 ## Usage
 This is just a code snippet really, so the biggest part is made on the two main plugins it relies on.
+It assumes you have BOTH ACF and "WordPress Instant Articles" installed and active.

 * Create a Field Group in ACF, I called mine "prerendering rules"
   * Add 2 fields, one must be a post object field and the second a true-false one
 * Install this plugin
 * Now on your posts (depending on the field group settings) you should see a panel asking for instructions on which posts to prerender and a checkbox to check if you want to completely override the rules.
+* Now the dirty part: open this plugin file and change the fields names according to the ones you've chosen. (see code comments if in doubt)
+  * *or if you don't want to touch any code, you can name your fields just like they are named in the file: "article_prerender" for the post object field, and "override" for the checkbox*
 * If you add posts, BUT DO NOT SELECT THE CHECKBOX, the result is that "Wordpress Instant Articles" will ADD your selected posts to the normal list of posts it would prerender (based on the plugin settings)
 *   If you add posts, AND YOU SELECT THE CHECKBOX, the result is that "Wordpress Instant Articles" will TOTALLY IGNORE its default rules, and instead it will prerender ONLY the posts you selected

 ## A final warning